cronologic-de/ug_timetaggermodule/source/hardware.rst

         used to control the timing of the system with high precision.

     **TiGer_OE[4:0]**
-        3.3 V CMOS output.
+        Single-ended 3.3 V CMOS output.
 Output Enable for the TiGer.

         On the TimeTagger4 boards, the connectors for the TiGer outputs are shared with the TDC inputs.